Houthis promise to respond to U.S. and U.K. strike in the Red Sea

 Updated January 12, 2024 at 12:42 PM ET

-After two months of attacks by Houthis against international cargo ships and U.S. warships in the Red Sea, the United States and United Kingdom have launched a retaliatory strike.
+After two months of attacks by Houthis against international cargo ships and U.S. warships in the Red Sea, the United States and United Kingdom launched a retaliatory strike early Friday morning local time.

 The two countries, along with other allies, hit 60 targets at 16 different locations, according to the commander of U.S. air operations in the Middle East, Air Force Lieutenant-General Alex Grynkewich.